bkehr/popins/README.md

 Installation
 ------------

+1. Download the SeqAn library.
+You do not need to follow the SeqAn install instructions.
+You only need the directory .../include/seqan with all its content (the SeqAn core library).
+2. If you decide to save the seqan directory not in the popins directory, make a symbolic link to the seqan directory in the popins directory, i.e. type 'ln -s /path/to/seqan seqan' in the popins directory.
-1. Install all prerequisites (bwa, velvet, samtools, and sickle).
+3. Install all prerequisites (bwa, velvet, samtools, and sickle).
    Compile velvet with a larger maximum k-mer length than the default if desired, e.g. MAXKMERLENGTH=63.
    A maximum k-mer length of 47 or higher is necessary for default parameters of PopIns (velvet's default is 31).
-2. Set the paths to bwa, velveth, velvetg, samtools, and sickle in the file popins.config if they are not in your PATH variable.
+4. Set the paths to bwa, velveth, velvetg, samtools, and sickle in the file popins.config if they are not in your PATH variable.
-3. Run 'make' in the popins directory.
+5. Run 'make' in the popins directory.

 If everything is setup correctly, this will create the binary 'popins'.